EduardoDestefani/micropython-samples/uPyBodyTempIR/README.md

 Aguarde ......
 ```
-See its operation in detail by clicking [here](https://github.com/EduardoDestefani/micropython-samples/tree/master/uPyBodyTempIR/uPyBodyTempIR-PyboardD#upybodytempir-pybd)
+See its operation in detail and code by clicking [here](https://github.com/EduardoDestefani/micropython-samples/tree/master/uPyBodyTempIR/uPyBodyTempIR-PyboardD#upybodytempir-pybd)

 #### With BBC Micro:bit